-Before the negotiation, it is important every time a new job opportunity opens in your organization that you do the research (even if that same job just had someone in)to establish what the main requisites be for that role and what the salary range for the position be within your organization.
+Before you negotiate a job offer, it is important every time a new job opportunity opens in your organization that you do the research.
+You must establish what the main requisites are for that role.
+As well as what the salary range for the position could be within your organization.
 Only then can you start sourcing and recruiting people.
-Being aware of the market value, required skills and years of experience is not just one part of the recruiting process, it is the cornerstone.
+Being aware of the market value, required skills, and years of experience is not just one part of the recruiting process, it is the cornerstone.

-During negotiations, first, you need to ask yourself how badly you want this candidate and take into account how much time and effort (and money) you consumed looking for that ideal candidate and how much of all that it would cost you to begin the search again.
-You have to always consider the value this person would bring to your business, but also if there are any other candidates with similar skill sets.
+First, you need to ask yourself how badly you want this candidate.
+Then take into account how much time and effort (and money) you consumed looking for that ideal candidate.
+How much of all that it would cost you to begin the search again.
+You have to always consider the value this person would bring to your business.
+But also if there are any other candidates with similar skill sets.

-Candidates may also consider benefits different from a salary, so, adding organizational growth, more vacation days, better insurance, and other benefits, can keep you from being at a loss when a candidate wants to negotiate their salary.
+Candidates may also consider benefits different from a salary.
+So, adding organizational growth, more vacation days, better insurance, and other benefits.
+These can keep you from being at a loss when a candidate wants to negotiate their salary.
 Sometimes candidates can overlook the salary if the overall compensation package is attractive.
-Some other benefits could be remote work, tuition assistance, paid leaves, commissions and bonuses, relocation expenses if applicable, company phone, etc.
+Some other benefits could be remote work, tuition assistance, paid leaves, commissions, and bonuses, relocation expenses if applicable, company phone, etc.

-You have to consider your current employees as well if you have similar positions but you don’t increase the salary and benefits for those but only for the new hire, you may risk losing them, so consider an increase for them as well.
+You have to consider your current employees as well.
+If you have similar positions but you don’t increase the salary and benefits for those as well, you may risk losing them.
+So consider an increase for them.

 If you did your math and your candidate accepts the salary and package you are offering always get it in written as soon as possible, with a start date, for them to sign and validate that they agree on the terms.

-After your new hire signed the offer, make sure to keep in constant communication while you wait for the notice period from their current employer to be final and for the start date with you to arrive, even if they accepted your offer, their current employer can still make a convincing counteroffer that may make them want to stay.
-Show them that even if they are not yet on your payroll, you care about them and you want them in your organization, this would make them more confident and excited about the decision they made of working with you.
+After your new hire signed the offer, make sure to keep in constant communication.
+This is while you wait for the notice period from their current employer to be final and for the start date with you to arrive.
+Even if they accepted your offer, their current employer can still make a convincing counteroffer that may make them want to stay.
+Show them that even if they are not yet on your payroll, you care about them and you want them in your organization.
+This would make them more confident and excited about the decision they made of working with you.

-Something you should always remember when negotiating an offer with a candidate knows what your limits are, hence, never pay more than you can afford unless you are certain you will have a great ROI; never pay your new employee disproportionately more than what you pay your current employees in the same range/role; never offer salaries or benefits that may be outside of what you really feel comfortable with an offering.
-Your negotiation has to leave you and the new hire feeling ready to establish and nurture a successful relationship, and this includes, of course, your current employees
+Something you should always remember when you negotiate a job offer with a candidate is to know what your limits are.
+Hence, never pay more than you can afford unless you are certain you will have a great ROI; never pay your new employee disproportionately more than what you pay your current employees in the same range/role; never offer salaries or benefits that may be outside of what you really feel comfortable with an offering.
+Your negotiation has to leave you and the new hire feeling ready to establish and nurture a successful relationship.
+And this includes, of course, your current employees

 If you’re ready to save time, money and save you from the hassle of negotiation, contact AquaculturetTalent anytime and we will get you your ideal candidates within your salary range!